florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/index.rst

     ⋮
     power_train_file_path: ./<powertrain_config>.yml

-A description of the LCC module is available here.
-It includes a description of the models, a description of the options available as well as the value they can take and a description of some of the key assumptions that were made.
+A description of the powertrain customization is available here.
+It includes a description of powertrain configuation file, lists of the component constraints available, and simple powertrain templates.

 .. toctree::
    :maxdepth: 2

     Powertrain configuration (PT) file <pt_file>
+    Component Constraints and ID <constraints>
     PT file templates <templates>
-    Component Constraints <constraints>